I specialize in early modern Japanese culture and language, with a particular focus on genders/sexualities and medicine.

 1/2010-10/2014: PhD Fellow, Faculty of Asian and Middle Eastern Studies, University of Cambridge

-(forthcoming) ‘Medicine as Metaphor: Body, Health and Disease in Late Eigtheenth-Century Popular Fiction.'
+(forthcoming) ‘Medicine as Metaphor: The Medical Body in Late Eigtheenth-Century Popular Fiction.'

 (forthcoming) 'Jippensha Ikku’s The Essentials of Healthy Living Inside the Abdomen (Hara no uchi yōjō shuron 腹内養生主論, 1799).
 An Introduction and Annotated Translation''